JoshuaKGoldberg/Goldblog/content/blog/standards-compliant-rickrolling/index.md

 Making a webpage that can effectively rickroll any arbitrary visitor was a surprisingly tricky task.
 Modern web browsers restrict autoplaying audio and video, complicating the art of the sudden rickroll surprise.
-This blog post details how and why my site works the way it does in celebration of April Fools' Day 2022, t.
+This blog post details how and why my site works the way it does in celebration of April Fools' Day 2022.

 <div style="display:block;margin-bottom:2rem;text-align:center;">
 <img alt="Rick Astley Dancing'" src="/images/rick-astley-dancing.gif" />